vamshiKodem/Js-output-based-questions/README.md

 console.log(shape.diameter());
 console.log(shape.perimeter());

-Answer: 20 and NaN (Arrow function refer to global object where as regular function will refer object to which is called)
+Answer: 20 and NaN (Arrow function refers to a global object whereas regular function will refer object to which is called)
 ```
 10. What's the output?
 ```